Creating a German Grammar Learning Experience

 Existing Solutions Analysis

-I investigated a range of German learning resources like germanwithlaura.com who champions grammar learning and has great condensed grammar tables, Der Die Das rules book that helps recognise common patterns of noun genders and everyone's favourite learning app Duolingo.
+I investigated a range of German learning resources like germanwithlaura.com who champions grammar learning and has great condensed grammar tables, Der Die Das rules book that helps recognise common patterns of noun genders and my testers' favourite learning app Duolingo.

 Duolingo lesson